Are your pop-up campaigns not converting as well as you’d like? Don’t worry, you’re not alone.

-But first, let’s talk about good conversion rates.
-What should you be aiming for?
+But first, you may be wondering, what exactly constitutes a good popup conversion rate?
+And what should you be aiming for?

 Let’s kick it off with one of the most important tips—limiting your message frequency.

 Nobody wants to see the same popup every time they browse your website.
-That makes even the most well-intentioned onsite messages feel invasive.
+That makes even the most well-intentioned popup campaign feel invasive.

-And invasive popups negatively impact your customer’s onsite experience, causing more visitors to bounce.
+And intrusive popups negatively impact your customer’s onsite experience, causing more site visitors to bounce.

 The safe choice is to set your frequency to one popup per visitor.
 If someone wasn’t interested in your ebook or deal yesterday—they probably won’t be interested in it today either.